samyAhmed928/Arabic_Stemmer/README.md

     <strong>A Python class for stemming Arabic words</strong>
   </p>
   <p>
-    Stemmer is based on the idea of ​​knowing the weights of words و and aims to return them to their source.
+    Stemmer is based on the idea of ​​knowing the weights of words and aims to return them to their source.
   </p>

 </div>